rcs18/Contents/Notes.md

 # Monday

-## 09:00 - 10:00 *A software development workflow for academic research — Wenzel Jakob (EPFL)
+## A software development workflow for academic research — Wenzel Jakob (EPFL)

 Academic software dev. -> experimental -> facing trade-off between two extremes: prototyping (innovation) and engineering (impact).
 Is it possible to have best of both?